GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 -------------

-  - Every class in GEOSX derive from a ``Group`` in a filesystem-like structure.
+  - Every class in GEOS derive from a ``Group`` in a filesystem-like structure.
     A ``Group`` must have a parent ``Group``, can have data (in ``Wrapper`` s), and can have one or many children (the subgroups).
     There is an ``ObjectCatalog`` in which the classes derived from ``Group`` are identified by a key called the ``catalogName``.
-  - When parsing XML input files, GEOSX inspects each object's scope in the ``ObjectCatalog`` to find classes with the same ``catalogName`` as the XML tag.
+  - When parsing XML input files, GEOS inspects each object's scope in the ``ObjectCatalog`` to find classes with the same ``catalogName`` as the XML tag.
     Once it finds an XML tag in the ``ObjectCatalog``, it registers it inside the filesystem structure.
   - In the registration process, properties from the XML file are parsed and used to allocate member data ``Wrapper`` s and fully instantiate the ``Group`` class.
   - If XML tags are nested, subgroups are allocated and processed in a nested manner.